phalcon/documentation/docs/volt.md

 ## Overview

-Volt is an ultra-fast and designer-friendly templating engine written in C for PHP.
+Volt is a designer-friendly templating engine for PHP.
 It offers a set of helpers to write views.
 Volt is highly integrated with other components of Phalcon but can be used as a stand-alone component in your application.
+Volt is provided by the separate `phalcon/volt` library that Phalcon depends on.
+It is written in PHP and does not require a C extension.

 ![](assets/images/content/views-volt.png)